 This page describes the content checking and processing capabilities of M-Switch servers and describes capabilities unique to M-Switch SMTP variants as well as capabilities common to both SMTP and X.400 variants:

 - Header and Messaging Content Processing (SMTP only)

 - Anti-Virus (SMTP & X.400)

-Header and Message Content Processing
+Header and Message Content Processing (SMTP only)